The Republican Party controls the US House of Representatives

+The Republicans succeeded in wresting the majority from the Democrats in the US House of Representatives, as media expected on Wednesday, guaranteeing them a legislative base, albeit with a slim majority.

-And the Republican majority in the House of Representatives in Congress will be much less than what the party had hoped for, after it also failed to control the Senate in the wake of a disappointing performance during the midterm elections.
+The GOP’s narrow majority in the House of Representatives was far less than the party had hoped, and Republicans also failed to seize control of the Senate after a disappointing performance in the Nov.
+8 midterm elections.

+NBC and CNN predicted that the Republicans would win no fewer than 218 seats in the 435-member House of Representatives, which is the number required to achieve a majority.

-In a statement, US President Joe Biden congratulated House Republican Majority Leader Kevin McCarthy, pledging to work with “anyone – Republican or Democrat – willing to work with me to achieve results for the American people.”
+On Wednesday, President Joe Biden congratulated the leader of the Republican majority in the House of Representatives, Kevin McCarthy, on his party’s victory, expressing his readiness to “work with Republicans in the House to achieve results for working American families.”

-“Last week’s elections demonstrated the strength and resilience of American democracy.
-There was a strong rejection of election deniers, political violence and intimidation.
-There was an emphatic statement that the will of the people prevails in America,” the statement added.

 #Republican #Party #controls #House #Representatives